 - Make sure your kit is easy to carry and everyone in the household knows where it is.
 Keep it in a backpack, duffle bag or suitcase with wheels, in an easy-to-reach, accessible place, such as your front hall closet.

-- Detailed paper map of your area in the city and a city map.
+- A detailed paper map of your area in the city and a city map.

 - Portable crank/windup radio for news and instructions.

-- Crank/windup flashlights which will reduce the need for batteries, which can deplete during storage if their supply is not fresh.
+- Crank/windup flashlights will reduce the need for batteries, which can deplete during storage if their supply is not fresh.

 - A whistle.
-Best choice, a dog whistle.
+The best choice, a dog whistle.
 K9’s can hear a dog whistle at some distance and they are easier to blow.

 - Water – at least two litres of water per person per day; include small bottles that can be filled up from freshwater you have on hand.